RocketRobz/TWiLightEmu/README.md

 </p>
 (Working title, subject to change)

-As this is the first emulator of any kind I've developed, I cannot guarentee that everything will work properly, or even work at all.
+As this is the first emulator of any kind I've developed, I cannot guarantee that everything will work properly, or even work at all.

 ## Compilation